mpiorowski/svelte-cli/README.md

 | s           | +server.ts        |

 ## Config
 You can also set Your default templates.
 To do that, create a folder and put the files with the template You want inside.
 You don't need to put all the pages, the cli will use the default one if some will be missing.
-Then to use it, set it using:
+Then add it:
 ```
 sv config temp [path_to_your_templates_folder]
 ```